sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - draft-sections/6000 - sections-example-table-grid.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/vertical_sections_table_grid.png)

-In the preceding image, 1. define a section then 2.  define a nested vertical section.
+In the preceding image,

+1. define a section for each car model.

+2. define a nested vertical section for each car trim.

 The following abbreviated YML notation to give a brief idea of the more complex SenseML JSON, and shows:

 - Using the Offset Y parameter in a vertical section to exclude non-columnar headings (for example, "2014 Toyota Camry") so as not to break column recognition.
 - The parent section group, `car_model`, uses an offset to include the heading with car model and year.